aeberspaecher/pyoptics/design.rst

 - scalar product for 2d fields
 - Waves and beams: Plane waves (with tilt, 1d and 2d), Gaussian beams, Airy beams...
-- polarization converter (?): convert from Ex Ey representations to E_TM and E_TM ones - can this be done spectrally (ExEy -> TE,TM: is this more than a projection onto radial and tangential basis vectors in k-space)?
 - reflection and transmission coefficients (for both complex fields and intensities) in both polarizations
 - symmetrization and desymmetrization of images